omniosorg/omniosorg.github.io/_docs/info/ipsrepos.md

 ### Mirrors

-There are is also a US mirror for the core OmniOS packages, kindly hosted by [Joyent](https://www.joyent.com/).
+There is also a US mirror for the core OmniOS packages.
 To add this mirror to the publisher configuration use the `-m` option to `set-publisher` as shown below, replacing _{{site.omnios_stable}}_ with the release you are running:

 ```terminal
 # pkg set-publisher -m https://us-west.mirror.omnios.org/{{site.omnios_stable}}/core/ omnios